 PoetryXCollage Journal

-PoetryXCollage is a printed journal of artwork and writing which operates at the intersection of poetry and collage.
+PoetryXCollage is a printed journal of artwork and writing that operates at the intersection of poetry and collage.
 We are interested in found poetry, blackout poetry, collage poems, haikus, centos, response collages, response poems, word scrambles, concrete poetry, scatter collage poems, and other poems and artwork that inhabit this world.
 Each issue presents six movements of work by artists and curators.
 Page spreads are meant to be free zones of thinking where the contributor has chosen all elements of the layout: font, image place, composition, etc.

-PoetryXCollage Volume One features work by Rosemary Rae (El Cajon, California, USA), Cathy Greenhalgh (London, United Kingdom), Jennifer Roche (Chicago, Illinois, USA), doriana diaz (Philadelphia, Pennsylvania, USA), Thomas Mayer (Berlin, Germany), and Cheryl Chudyk (Kirkland, Washington, USA)
+PoetryXCollage Volume One features work by Rosemary Rae (El Cajon, California, USA), Cathy Greenhalgh (London, United Kingdom), Jennifer Roche (Chicago, Illinois, USA), doriana diaz (Philadelphia, Pennsylvania, USA), Thomas Mayer (Berlin, Germany), and Cheryl Chudyk (Kirkland, Washington, USA).

 PoetryXCollage Volume Two features work by Anthony D. Kelly (Castle Bar, County Mayo, Ireland), Carla Reyes (Astoria, New York, USA), Janice McDonald (Denver, Colorado, USA), Samantha Brown (Blackrock, County Louth, Ireland), Laura Tafe (Lebanon, New Hampshire, USA), and Collaborations by Cathy Greenhalgh, Thomas Mayer, Rosemary Rae, Anthony D. Kelly, & Cheryl Chudyk.

-PoetryXCollage Volume Three features work by Adam Farcus (Urbana, Illinois, USA) | Carolina Martins (Lisbon, Portugal) | Émilie Karuna (Montreal, Quebec, Canada) | Jenn Arras (Brooklyn, New York, USA) | Julie Byers (Coffs Harbour, New South Wales, Australia) | Kerrie More (Kalispell, Montana, USA)
+PoetryXCollage Volume Three features work by Adam Farcus (Urbana, Illinois, USA), Carolina Martins (Lisbon, Portugal), Émilie Karuna (Montreal, Quebec, Canada), Jenn Arras (Brooklyn, New York, USA), Julie Byers (Coffs Harbour, New South Wales, Australia), Kerrie More (Kalispell, Montana, USA).

 PROJECT HISTORY